uesteibar/errol/README.md

 end
 ```

-At this point, the only thing left is to run `Sample.Wiring` as a _supervisor_ in your `application.ex` file:
+At this point, the only thing left is to run `Sample.Wiring` as a _supervisor_ in your `application.ex` file.

+This is important because if _RabbitMQ_ goes down, all wiring supervisors will
+be killed, so if they are not in the supervision tree they will not be restarted.

 ```elixir
 defmodule Sample.Application do